Seeing outoor cats in your neighborhood? Outdoor cats fall into one of three categories:

 We know this may be an inconvenience, but due to the very large number of walk-in cats we were receiving last year, we cannot continue to serve the TNR community in that way.
 Animal care and safety is our number one priority, and taking in unlimited numbers of cats does not allow us to provide a safe, comfortable place for the cats or provide the diligent care we pride ourselves on.
 Please be understanding of the new rules so that we can continue to serve as many cats as possible.

 If the cat is friendly, take him to a veterinarian to scan for a microchip and try to find the owner in case he's a lost pet.
 (Visit our Lost/Found section for more tips.)
 If no owner is found, try to place the cat in a home by using social media and reaching out to friends, family and co-workers.
 You can also try to place the cat with a rescue group, although most groups work from a waiting list.

 Feral cats are generally euthanized when taken to a shelter because they are not considered adoptable.
-Most animal shelters lack volunteers and resources to bottle-feed and socialize kittens, making them at high risk for euthanasia too.
-In fact, according to Alley Cat Allies, seven out of 10 cats who enter shelters nationally are killed there.
+Many animal shelters lack volunteers and resources to bottle-feed and socialize kittens, making them at high risk for euthanasia, too.

 If you cannot find a home or a rescue group for the friendly cat and must leave him outside, or if the cat is feral, the most effective and humane approach is Trap-Neuter-Return (TNR).